seantrott/seantrott.github.io/_posts/2021-11-5-regression-to-the-mean.md

 Here's a fact that may surprise you: the top seven hitters in 2014 all had *worse* batting averages in 2015.
 The magnitude of this decrease varied across players, but in some cases was pretty substantial: the top hitter went from .341 in 2014 to .313 in 2015––a score that would've ranked him at about 7, if he'd batted that way in 2014.
 So it's not as though these players were suddenly performing *poorly*, but all seven experienced a systematic decrease in perforamnce.

-Longtime teaachers may have noticed a similar phenomenon.
-Often, the students who perfored the very best on the first exam perform slightly worse on the second exam (but still quite well)––and the students who performed the very worse now perform slightly better.
+Longtime teachers may have noticed a similar phenomenon.
+Often, the students who performed the very best on the first exam perform slightly worse on the second exam (but still quite well)––and the students who performed the very worse now perform slightly better.

 One intuitive explanation might chalk both findings up to something like motivation.
 Maybe doing really well makes you complacent, so you don't try as hard in the future.
 And maybe doing really poorly pushes you into action, so you study harder (or practice more, etc.) and thus improve your grade (or batting average).